rcc-uchicago/skyway/pcarbo/rnaseq/README.md

 3. Switch to that same directory on skyway.

-4. Download the "pulse-seq" data, `GSE103354_PulseSeq_UMI_counts.rds`,
-   from the Gene Expression Omnibus (GEO) website, accession GSE103354.
+4. Download the "pulse-seq" data (a variation of RNA-seq data), `GSE103354_PulseSeq_UMI_counts.rds`, from the Gene Expression Omnibus (GEO) website, accession GSE103354.

 5. Run `sbatch pulseseq_pca.sbatch`.